NaszvadiG/cim-xa/README.md

 ======

 A distribution, by Titanium Opensystems, l.c., of the popular CodeIgniter framework.
-This distribution includes modern alternative object-oriented data and presentation layers [CodeIgniter views remain usable if desired] and it currently supports SQLite, MySQL, and PostgreSQL.
+This distribution includes modern alternative object-oriented data and presentation layers [CodeIgniter views remain usable if desired], supports SQLite, MySQL, and PostgreSQL [all through PDO] and includes the Zend libraries [auth, mail, paginator, permissions, serialzer, etc.]
-It stands on the shoulders of some PHP giants:
+This distribution stands on the shoulders of some PHP giants:
 Ellis Labs (CodeIgniter), Jamie Matthews (Paris, Idiorm), Paul M. Jones (Savant), Zend(Zend libraries), and others.

 <a href="http://ellislab.com/codeigniter/user-guide/toc.html">Documentation for CodeIgniter</a>